vippsas/feedapi-spec/SPEC.md

 [ZeroEventHub](https://github.com/vippsas/zeroeventhub/blob/main/SPEC.md) is considered "version 1" of this protocol, and this spec is considered "version 2".

-FeedAPI server and client libraries are expected to support *both* versions for a longer period of time; with the exception that the multiple-partition-per-call feature of version 1 is unused and will remain unused.
+FeedAPI client libraries are expected to support *both* versions for a longer period of time.

+#### Deprecation of ZeroEventHub v1 features

+* The multiple-partition-per-call feature of version 1 is unused and will remain unused.
 I.e., `cursor0=..&cursor1=..` has never been used and should never be used.

+* The headers feature is similarly deprecated

 #### Protocol negotiation